Nonye2K3/chia/Quick-Start-Guide.md

 If you are using the MacOS or Windows builds, your keys are created during the first run.
 We recommend saving the mnemonic.
 You can start plotting a plot file using the Plot tab or the command line.
 This can take a long time depending on the [size of the plots](https://github.com/Chia-Network/chia-blockchain/wiki/k-sizes)
 (the k variable).
 To be competitive on mainnet you will probably have to have a few k=32 or larger plots but a k=32 plot currently takes about 10 hours to plot on an [M.2 PCIe NVMe SSD](https://en.wikipedia.org/wiki/M.2) and requires 232 GiB of temporary working space to create a final plot file of 101.3 GiB.
 Your likelihood of winning a given plot is only driven by the final size of files.

+The minimum plot size is k=32.
 Plots created with Beta 8 and newer version of the chia software will work on mainnet.
-The minimum plot size will be k=32.

 If you want more peers and better network connectivity, you should also try opening port 8444 on your router so other peers can connect to you.
 Follow [this](https://bitcoin.org/en/full-node#port-forwarding) guide but using port 8444 instead of 8333.
 This helps the network be more decentralized.